 About the author: Chris Phipps was the BBC’s Black Country Correspondent in the1970s.
 He moved to the North East to produce Channel 4’s flagship rock show The Tube from Tyne Tees Television in Newcastle from 1982 to 1987.
 Since then his passionate and expert knowledge of entertainment and popular music has been captured on radio, television, film, print and the speaker’s rostrum.
 His ITV series Northstars and documentary Chris Rea – Hard is the Road both received prestigious Royal Television Society Awards.
 This is his second book.

 Softback, full colour throughout, over 90 images of actors, locations and productions in the North East – many images have not been seen.
-168 pages.

 The Extraordinary Gertrude Bell: Iraq’s First World War Archaeologist | £6.99

 Gertrude Bell (1868 - 1926) was an extraordinary woman.
-Born into a wealthy and privileged family in the North East of England she chose to spend much of her life far from home as a traveller, explorer and archeologist.
+Born into a wealthy and privileged family in the North East of England she chose to spend much of her life far from home as a traveller, explorer and archaeologist.

 During and after World War I, Bell's extensive knowledge of the Middle East led to her working for the British Government and she was a key individual in the discussions that led to the creation of Iraq following the defeat of the Ottoman Empire.
 Towards the end of her life she was responsible for setting up the National Museum in Baghdad as well as writing Iraq's first antiquities laws.
 Gertrude Bell's career has often been overshadowed by her more famous contemporary T.E.
 Lawrence (Lawrence of Arabia).
 The varied essays in this book shed light on her legacy and seek to re-establish her importance to the recent history of the Middle East.

 Bell was the subject to a recent Hollywood film: